Recovery Checklist for Homeschool Burnout

 - Change your teaching style.
 If you’re usually the one doing all the talking, why not try a different approach that allows your children to interact more and give them an opportunity to share what they know.
 This will help you gauge how they are doing and allow them to take the lead and practice their speaking skills.

 - Declutter.
-A messy classroom usually causes unwanted stress.
+A messy learning space usually causes unwanted stress.
 Keeping things neatly arranged allows your children to easily locate their learning materials and be more efficient.
 If you have older books and other homeschooling materials that you no longer need, sell them or give them away to other homeschoolers.

 - Identify stress factors.
 If your child becomes stressed about their math lessons or reading, talk with them about it.
 Identify the areas that are causing stress, and then find solutions that will help them overcome their issues, such as a tutor or a different homeschool program.
 Once the issue is resolved, your child will become more confident and prepared when taking on future challenges.